FAQs

 Videos in the VJBM are either commissioned by the Editor/Publisher or proposed by the author (unsolicited).

-Who will develop the script?
+Who will develop the storyboard?

-The script is typically written by the author (with assistance from a co-author or medical writer if required).
+The storyboard is typically written by the author (with assistance from a co-author or medical writer if required).
 All authors are given guidelines that includes tips and advice on how to develop the script (and storyboard, if images are to be added).
 We recognise that writing a script is very different from writing a paper and are able to provide a ‘polishing’ service, free of charge, to ensure the script is engaging and flows well in the video.

 When it comes to filming, we recommend that rather than following the fully written script, this be developed into bullet form with pointers for the author to follow.
 This helps ensure the video is more natural and also helps reduce filming time.

-Would the script undergo peer review?
+Would the storyboard undergo peer review?

 If a Publication Perspective video discusses an article published by another publisher, is their agreement sought?